Surendrasaluru/jobfinder/readme.md

 => job creation api working fine in backend
 => used cookie parser instead of res.header
 => get one job by id (get req)

+# NOV22

+=> edit job api added and tested using postman.